cvmfs/cvmfs/doc/developer_doc/60-debugging-and-testing.md

 ### Writing your own unit test

-- Each time you change something in your unit test `cvmfs` needs to be rebuild (e.g. by running `ninja`)
+- Each time you change something in your unit test `cvmfs` needs to be rebuilt (e.g. by running `ninja`)
   - `sudo ninja install` is not necessary

 **In C++**
-- Unittest belong in `/cvmfs/test/unittests/`
+- Unit test belong in `/cvmfs/test/unittests/`
 - They have a file name `t_<name-of-file-to-test>.cc`
 - Test functions are defined by `TEST_F(<testClassName>, <funcName>)`
 - New test classes must be registered in `cvmfs/test/unittests/CMakeLists.txt`